kyubxy/simai-analyzer/README.md

 - Fully AstroDX compatible (but should work in 99% of use-cases)
 - Fully MajData/3Simai compatible
+- An absolute definitive on what modern simai semantics should be (but it will make some assumptions where there may be ambiguities)

-\* Coverage derived from running `npx jest --coverage`, I don't update the readme a lot so the actual number may deviate slightly.
+\**Coverage derived from running `npx jest --coverage`, I don't update the readme a lot so the actual number may deviate slightly.*

 # Still a WIP

+## Contributing